7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-ARM-Templates.md

 {
   "$schema": "http://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",
   "contentVersion": "1.0.0.0",
-  "apiProfile": "", // Valure to avoid having to specify API versions foreach resource in the template "parameters": {}, //values passed to template "variables": {}, // transform parameteres or resources properties using function expressions "functions": [], // User-Defined functions available within the template "resources": [] // Azure resource you want to deploy or update }
+  "apiProfile": "", // Value to avoid having to specify API versions for each resource in the template "parameters": {}, // values passed to template at deployment "variables": {}, // transform parameteres or resources properties using function expressions "functions": [], // User-Defined functions available within the template "resources": [] // Azure resource you want to deploy or update "outputs": {  } // values return after deployment
+}
 ```